-The Group's objective is to maintain a balance between continuity of funding and flexibility through the use of bank loans, a revolving credit facility and debt factoring.
-Bank loan agreements were renewed in March 2018 and have a term of 5 years.
+The Group's objective is to maintain a balance between continuity of funding and flexibility through the use of bank loans, a working capital facility, reverse forfaiting and receivables financing.
+Bank loan agreements were renewed in February 2023 and have a term of 5 years.